zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{1} \bm{\mu_t} = \bm{\mu_a} + \bm{\mu_s} $$

-gives the probability density of absorption or scattering (or, in other words, the collision rate) as a photon travels a unit distance though the medium.
-All these coefficients are spectral (they depend on the frequency \\(\nu\\), which is simpler to handle than the the wavelength \\(\lambda\\) since the latter is [modified at the interface](http://graphics.stanford.edu/papers/veach_thesis/)), and can be represented as vectors (boldface notation).
+gives the probability density of absorption or scattering (or, in other words, the collision rate) as a photon travels a unit distance through the medium.
+All these coefficients are spectral (they depend on the frequency \\(\nu\\), which is simpler to handle than the wavelength \\(\lambda\\) since the latter is [modified at the interface](http://graphics.stanford.edu/papers/veach_thesis/)), and can be represented as vectors (boldface notation).
 At this point in time, it is not entirely clear (at least to me) how to *correctly* perform volume rendering using tristimulus (RGB) values (which would require some sort of pre-integration using [color matching functions](https://en.wikipedia.org/wiki/CIE_1931_color_space#Color_matching_functions)), so I will focus on pure spectral rendering, which is well-defined.

 A more artist-friendly parametrization uses the [single-scattering albedo](https://en.wikipedia.org/wiki/Single-scattering_albedo) \\(\bm{\alpha\_{ss}}\\)